QUALIFICATIONS

 Articles written by Dr Rowland Illing

-Image Guided Tumour Ablation - Latest Cancer Therapies
+Image Guided Tumour Ablation - Latest cancer therapies

 The goal of all cancer therapy is to target only the disease, whilst not causing unnecessary damage to surrounding healthy tissue.
 The latest imaging technology allows the surgeon to see precisely what he is operating on in real time without the need for open surgery.
 Many different types of cancer can now be effectively treated due to new precision ablative therapies.
 "Incredible improvements in our ability to diagnose and monitor cancer during treatment allows doctors to direct needles to suspicious areas of tissue, take small samples and destroy those areas using energy delivered down needles.
 The name for this ‘needlehole’ treatment is ‘ablation’ and refers to any non-radiotherapy form of treatment that destroys tissue focally, while sparing the surrounding healthy tissue."
 Dr Rowland Illing